3vasi0n89/Home-Assistant-Notification-Center-Hub/README.md

 # Home Assistant Notification Center

-This project will aim to centralize TTS and Notifications between all HA Notify Components.
+This project will aim to centralize TTS and Device Notifications between all HA Notify Components.

 Many thanks also to @CCOSTAN @happyleaves @tschmidty @lentron for laying down a lot of the groundwork for this.